sergeiown/batch_PDF_compressor/README.md

 3. Run the executable by executing the following command: `script-win.exe`

 4. Follow the on-screen instructions to compress your PDF files.

-***Note: Make sure to have Ghostscript installed on your system and its executable added to the system's PATH environment variable before running any of the scripts.***
+**_Note: Make sure to have Ghostscript installed on your system and its executable added to the system's PATH environment variable before running any of the scripts._**

 ## Script Functionality

+1. Check if [Ghostscript utility] (https://www.ghostscript.com/) is installed and terminate the script execution if it is not (Windows batch script only).

-1. The script displays the current version of Ghostscript.
+2. The script displays the current version of Ghostscript.

-2. The user is prompted to enter the path to the directory containing the PDF files.
+3. The user is prompted to enter the path to the directory containing the PDF files.

-3. The user is asked to select a compression level based on their desired quality for the compressed files.
+4. The user is asked to select a compression level based on their desired quality for the compressed files.

-4. The script searches for all PDF files in the specified directory.
+5. The script searches for all PDF files in the specified directory.

-5. Each file is compressed using Ghostscript with the selected compression level.
+6. Each file is compressed using Ghostscript with the selected compression level.

-6. After compression, the user is prompted to confirm whether to delete the original file.
+7. After compression, the user is prompted to confirm whether to delete the original file.

-7. Once all files are processed, a message is displayed to indicate that the compression is complete.
+8. Once all files are processed, a message is displayed to indicate that the compression is complete.

 ## Notes